 You are here

-Sarah Lain’s research focuses on the post-Soviet space, in particular Russia and Central Asia.
+Sarah Lain’s research focuses on post-Soviet foreign policy, in particular Russia and Central Asia.

-Prior to joining RUSI, Sarah was an assistant manager in the Corporate Intelligence team within KPMG London’s Forensic practice.
-There she worked on integrity due diligence, fraud investigations and anti-bribery and corruption risk assessments, with a focus on Russia and the CIS.
+Prior to joining RUSI, Sarah worked in the Corporate Intelligence within KPMG London’s Forensic practice and previously at Control Risks.
+In bother roles, she worked on integrity due diligence reports, fraud investigations and anti-bribery and corruption risk assessments, focusing on Russia and the CIS.